 History and Purpose

-The 25th Annual National Cowboy Symposium & Celebration (NCSC) will be held September 5 - 8, 2013, at the Lubbock Memorial Civic Center in Lubbock, Texas.
+The 26th Annual National Cowboy Symposium & Celebration (NCSC) will be held September 4 - 7, 2014, at the Lubbock Memorial Civic Center in Lubbock, Texas.
 The purpose of the NCSC is to celebrate and preserve our Western heritage and cowboy culture for those who know and love it, and to introduce new audiences to the heritage and culture so they may embrace it as well.
 The event schedule includes entertainers, poetry and storytelling, western writers and authors panels, film and movie seminars, a Youth Wild West Day, horse-handling demonstrations, a horse-themed parade, Native American Indian activities and presentations, the ever-popular Chuck Wagon Cookoff, and exhibits of Western artworks and merchandise.
-Currently, the 2013 NCSC is slated to feature more than 80 cowboy and cowgirl poets, 70 or more musical acts, 30-plus storytellers, some 200 exhibit spaces filled with the best in Western art and goods, more than 20 chuck wagons, and other special presenters and presentations.
-The event also includes the American Cowboy Cultural Awards (ACCA) show in addition to the National Championship Chuck Wagon Cookoff.
+Currently, the 2014 NCSC is slated to feature more than 60 cowboy and cowgirl poets, musical acts, storytellers, more than 100 exhibit spaces filled with the best in Western art and goods, chuck wagons, and other special presenters and presentations.
+The event also includes the National Championship Chuck Wagon Cookoff.
 The NCSC is truly the premier event of its kind in the country!

 The NCSC is part of an American folklore revival that began in 1985 when Hal Cannon and other folklorists from the western United States started the Cowboy Poetry Gathering in Elko, Nevada.
 The second such event was the Texas Cowboy Poetry Gathering in 1987 on the campus of Sul Ross State University at Alpine, Texas.
 Other events were also started at Prescott, Arizona, in 1988 and Roswell, New Mexico, in 1989.
 In 1987, Alvin G. Davis participated in the event at Alpine, Texas, as a cowboy poet; he immediately decided to start a comparable event in Lubbock.
 Mr. Davis, in tandem with a group of like-minded folks, put the NCSC together June 2 - 4, 1989, on the campus of Texas Tech University at Lubbock.